-Situation What Teacher needs to do Escalation contact Student is not attending class regularly - below 90% Complete 'At Risk' Chronicle in Compass.
-SLL/HOH to support where required regularly below both Student did not attend a SAC/SAT date and did not alert the teacher Complete 'At Risk' Chronicle in Compass indicating student has missed the SAC.
+Situation What Teacher needs to do Escalation contact Student is not attending class regularly - below 95% Complete 'At Risk' Chronicle in Compass.
+SEL/HOH to support where required.
+SAL can provide support if required (GLC) Student did not attend a SAC/SAT date and did not alert the teacher Complete 'At Risk' Chronicle in Compass indicating student has missed the SAC.
 Contact the student by email or in person.
 If rescheduling the assessment complete an Extension, Redemption, Absence and Change of Date form in Compass Chronicle.
-SLL/ HOH to support where required Student did not demonstrate the knowledge and skills for the outcome in classwork or the assessment Complete 'At Risk' Chronicle in Compass.
+SEL/ HOH to support where required.
+SAL can provide support if required (GLC) Student did not demonstrate the knowledge and skills for the outcome in classwork or the assessment Complete 'At Risk' Chronicle in Compass.
 If organising the first redemption, complete an Extension, Redemption, Absence and Change of Date form in Compass Chronicle.
-SLL/ HOH to support where required Either completing a repeated number of redemptions or not attending redemptions or catch- ups which have been scheduled.
+SEL/ HOH to support where required.
+SAL can provide support if required (GLC) Either completing a repeated number of redemptions or not attending redemptions or catchups which have been scheduled.
 Complete 'At Risk' Chronicle in Compass.
-SLL/ HOH to support where required Attending class but refusing to submit or complete classwork.
-Complete 'At Risk' Chronicle in Compass SLL/HOH meet with the Student/Family.
-Pathways discussion with Careers may be required Students not attending VET subject Complete 'At Risk' Chronicle in Compass SLL and phone call home, meet with Student and family as required HOH to support where required Breach of school and VCAA rules for school-based assessments.
-Complete 'Breach of Rules' chronicle Provide evidence for investigation Await for further information from the Senior Team Inform student of this process Investigation takes place by Senior Team and relevant Senior SLL HOH to support where required Phone call home needs to be made to make aware of the process
+SEL/ HOH to support where required.
+SAL can provide support if required (GLC) Attending class but refusing to submit or complete classwork.
+Complete 'At Risk' Chronicle in Compass SEL/HOH meet with the Student/Family.
+Pathways discussion with Careers may be required.
+SAL can provide support if required (GLC) Students not attending VET subject Complete 'At Risk' Chronicle in Compass SEL and phone call home, meet with Student and family as required HOH to support where required/SAL (GLC) Breach of school and VCAA rules for school-based assessments.
+Complete 'Breach of Rules' chronicle Provide evidence for investigation Await for further information from the Senior Team Inform student of this process Investigation takes place by Senior Team and relevant Senior SEL.
+SAL can provide support if required (GLC) HOH to support where required Phone call home needs to be made to make aware of the process